-Dust and other emissions during a project like this can be a nuisance for those living in the area, and there is a potential for increased noise and vibration, including because of implosive splicing.
+Dust and other emissions during a project like this can be a nuisance for those living in the area, and there is a potential for increased noise.
 However, we've identified several measures to limit or avoid these effects.

-- Cover or otherwise contain loose construction materials being transported that could release airborne particles - Minimize dust by using non-chloride dust suppressants and techniques like on-site watering, especially in work areas that might be exposed to windy conditions - Maintain vehicles and equipment to minimize excessive exhaust, minimize idling and use GPS to find the best routes that reduce fossil fuel emissions - Complete construction in accordance with local noise control by-laws - Conduct noise modelling for the Wallaceburg Transformer Station and if necessary, take measures such as using noise barriers or other engineered solutions
+- Cover or otherwise contain loose construction materials being transported that could release airborne particles - Minimize dust by using non-chloride dust suppressants and techniques like on-site watering, especially in work areas that might be exposed to windy conditions - · Maintain vehicles and equipment to minimize excessive exhaust, minimize idling and use GPS to find the best routes that reduce fossil fuel emissions - · Complete construction in accordance with local noise control by-laws - Conduct noise modelling for the Wallaceburg Transformer Station and if necessary, take measures such as using noise barriers or other engineered solutions